aspose-cells-cloud/Aspose.Cells-Products/cells/tr/java/saveas/sxc-to-xml/_index.tr.md

 title:  Java'i kullanarak SXC'yi XML olarak kaydedin
 description:  SXC formatındaki dosyayı XML formatındaki dosya olarak kaydetmek için Aspose.Cells Cloud SDK for Java'i kullanma.
 kwords: Excel, Save SXC as XML, REST, Java
-howto: How to save SXC as XML using Aspose.Cells Cloud Java library.
+howto: "{"@context": "https://schema.org","@type": "HowTo","name": "How to save SXC as XML using the Cells Cloud Java library.","description": "How to save SXC as XML using the Cells Cloud Java library.","image": {"@type": "ImageObject"},"url": "/java/saveas/sxc-to-xml/","step": [{ "@type": "HowToStep","name": "How to save SXC as XML using the Cells Cloud Java library. step 1", "image": {"@type": "ImageObject",},"url": "/java/saveas/sxc-to-xml/","text": "Register an account at <a href='https://dashboard.aspose.cloud/'>Dashboard</a> to get free API quota & authorization details",},{ "@type": "HowToStep","name": "How to save SXC as XML using the Cells Cloud Java library. step 1", "image": {"@type": "ImageObject",},"url": "/java/saveas/sxc-to-xml/","text": "Install Java library and add the reference (import the library) to your project.",},{ "@type": "HowToStep","name": "How to save SXC as XML using the Cells Cloud Java library. step 1", "image": {"@type": "ImageObject",},"url": "/java/saveas/sxc-to-xml/","text": "Open the source file in Java.",},{ "@type": "HowToStep","name": "How to save SXC as XML using the Cells Cloud Java library. step 1", "image": {"@type": "ImageObject",},"url": "/java/saveas/sxc-to-xml/","text": "Use the `postWorkbookSaveAs` method to retrieve the resulting stream.",}, ],"supply": {"@type": "HowToSupply","name": "document"},"tool": [{"@type": "HowToTool","name": "IntelliJ IDEA, Visual Studio Code, Eclipse"},{"@type": "HowToTool","name": "Aspose Cells"}],"totalTime": "PT6M"}"
+fqa: "{"@context":"https://schema.org","@type":"FAQPage","mainEntity":[{"@type":"Question","name":"Why save file as other formats file in C# using REST API?","acceptedAnswer":{"@type":"Answer","text":"Documents are encoded in many ways, and some files may be incompatible with the software you use.
+To open and read such files, just save them as appropriate file formats.<br/><ol><li>Install .NET SDK and add the reference (import the library) to your project.</li><li>Open the source file in C# using REST API.</li><li>Call the PostWorkbookSaveAsRequest() method, passing an output filename with required extension.</li><li>Get the result of save as a separate file.</li></ol>"}},{"@type":"Question","name":"What file formats can I save as with your C# library?","acceptedAnswer":{"@type":"Answer","text":"We support a variety of file formats for conversion using .NET library, including XLSX, Excel, xls , PDF, CSV, HTML, Markdown, XML, PNG, JPG, TIFF, Json, TXT and many more."}},{"@type":"Question","name":"What is the maximum allowed file size for conversion using this .NET library?","acceptedAnswer":{"@type":"Answer","text":"There are no file size limits for format conversions using .NET library."}}]}"
 ---
-{{< blocks/products/cells/cells-cloud-banner h1="SXC\'yi XML olarak kaydet" h2="SXC\'yi XML olarak kaydetmek için Java kitaplığı" p="Java\'de özelleştirilmiş elektronik tablo iş akışları oluşturmak için Cells Cloud\'un API SaveAs\'ını kullanın.
+{{< blocks/products/cells/cells-cloud-banner h1="SXC\'yi XML olarak kaydet" h2="SXC\'yi XML olarak kaydetmek için Java kitaplığı" p="Java\'de özelleştirilmiş e-tablo iş akışları oluşturmak için SaveAs API / Cells Cloud\'u kullanın.
 Bu, Java\'i kullanarak SXC\'yi XML ve diğer belge formatları olarak çevrimiçi olarak kaydetmek için profesyonel bir çözümdür." urlsection="saveas/sxc-to-xml/" >}}

 {{< blocks/products/cells/cells-cloud-section title="Bir SXC dosyasını Java\'e XML olarak kaydedin" >}}
 {{% blocks/products/cells/cells-cloud-api-reference apiurl="https://api.aspose.cloud/v3.0/cells/{name}/SaveAs" apireferenceurl="https://apireference.aspose.cloud/cells/#/Conversion/PostWorkbookSaveAs" apimethod="POST" %}}